Restored log cabin sheds new light on a historical Western Maryland Black community

 The cabin — and its history — was nearly lost for good.
 In 2018, a police cruiser crashed into the home, rendering it uninhabitable.
 It was only when crews discovered historic-looking wood timbers that they realized just how old this house was, and how that made it potentially worth saving.

 Reggie Turner, a Hagerstown financial adviser who sits on the Maryland Commission on African American History & Culture, said he had seen too many of the area’s old buildings face the wrecking ball.
-While Maryland’s Eastern Shore is celebrated for its connections to Black history — home to giants like Frederick Douglass and Harriet Tubman — Turner says Jonathan Street, a thoroughfare in one of the state’s oldest free Black communities, is of equal significance.
+While Maryland’s Eastern Shore is celebrated for its connections to Black history — home to giants such as Frederick Douglass and Harriet Tubman — Turner says Jonathan Street, a thoroughfare in one of the state’s oldest free Black communities, is of equal significance.
 He wants to see tourism focus on the historical sites in the area, including where prominent Black businesses and churches once stood.

 Working with the Western Maryland Community Development Corp., Turner helped broker the sale of the cabin to Preservation Maryland.
 “We have a neglected historic Black community with a rich history,” Turner recalls telling the preservationists.
 “With some help, we could start turning things around.”